Tikkun Olam Kol Nidre Campaign

 Shabbat, Nov 15th 10:30a to 1:00p

-Join us for Saturday Morning services led by Alyssa Appelman & Jack Winerock. -
+Join us for Saturday Morning services led by Alyssa Appelman & Jack Winerock.
+This event will be followed by a potluck Kiddush lunch.

 Sunday ,